Statistics

 Biography from the Wikipedia article, licensed under CC-BY-SA

-Sarah Greene will be 66 - credited as Varne in Attack of the Cybermen
+Sarah Greene was 66 - credited as Varne in Attack of the Cybermen

 Sarah Greene is a British television personality best known for presenting Blue Peter, Saturday Superstore and Going Live.